RRFayad/next-course/README.md

     - When we do it, we don't need to write 'use server' for every server action

 - We will use option number 2 - A file to centralize all server actions

+#### General Obs.:

+- When we call a file index.ts we don't need to specify the file name in the import, its implict